 - IS 001 Research Across the Disciplines (2) Encourages students to embrace research methodology as a fundamental way in which we can study and interact with the world around us.
 Explores how humanists, social scientists, and natural scientists approach these issues through close examination of phenomena, texts, and other artifacts.
 Invites students to critically examine their assumptions about research and prepares them to participate in scholarly discourse.
 Increases students' confidence to locate, evaluate and incorporate sources into their academic work.
+Course is graded but can also be taken as P/NC. - IS 010H Honors: Augustine and the Christian Tradition I: Faith Seeking Understanding (4) This course offers an in-depth introduction to higher education as a Christian calling.
+Emphasizing excellence in the pursuit of truth, it explores key questions of how knowledge can be acquired, the types and limits of human knowledge, how faith and learning interrelate, how affections, characters, and relationships relate to learning.
+It emphasizes how the pursuit of truth is a lifelong journey that is closely linked to our spiritual commitments.
+The course will introduce students to the writings of St. Augustine of Hippo, the Fourth and Fifth Century North African bishop renowned for his contributions to Christian thought.
+It will proceed to consider a range of perspectives from great writings from within the Christian tradition, emphasizing key texts, seminar discussions, and student writing. - IS 020H Honors: Augustine and the Christian Tradition II: Pilgrim Citizens (4) Starting with St. Augustine-a 4th and 5th century North African Bishop-and continuing into the broader Christian tradition, this course introduces students to social engagement and service, grounded in basic commitments to ecclesial, familial, social, and civic relationships.
+In keeping with St. Augustine's rich theology of the two cities, this course emphasizes the centrality of the Church-both locally and globally-as the City of God on earth.
+It provides a framework for understanding a range of social institutions with which the all people interact.
+Further, it invites students to explore questions of calling and vocation as highly personal perspectives on how Christians are called to engage and serve the world.
+Thus, the course pursues a corporate vision for faithful citizenship, reflectively encouraging a range of activities and service involvements from the Augustinian Scholars.
+It continues and deepen the first semester's emphasis on formation, relating this to faithfulness in using ones gifts in service to God and others. - IS 070 Introducing Christian Liberal Arts Education (2) This course explores the distinctive nature, purposes, and value of a Christian liberal arts education as well as its place in the wider landscape of American higher education.
+Issues addressed include the historical development of liberal arts education, the relationship between the Christian faith and higher education, different kinds of academic

-Course is graded but can also be taken as P/NC. - IS 070 Introducing Christian Liberal Arts Education (2) This course explores the distinctive nature, purposes, and value of a Christian liberal arts education as well as its place in the wider landscape of American higher education.
-Issues addressed include the historical development of liberal arts education, the relationship between the Christian faith and higher education, different kinds of academic institutions in contemporary American higher education, the college selection and admissions processes, and the demographics of higher education. - IS 070SS Liberal Arts Ambassadors (0) The ambassadors work in local high schools, junior high schools and elementary schools as tutors for young people with limited academic resources who risk being ill-prepared for college.
+- institutions in contemporary American higher education, the college selection and admissions processes, and the demographics of higher education. - IS 070SS Liberal Arts Ambassadors (0) The ambassadors work in local high schools, junior high schools and elementary schools as tutors for young people with limited academic resources who risk being ill-prepared for college.
 Class members will serve as tutors through programs like Cal-SOAP, AVID, and Read America.
 The ambassadors will be able to talk knowledgeably with the students they are helping about the value of college, about the range of college options available to them, and particularly about the value of the liberal arts alternative.
 Meets the Serving Society and Enacting Justice GE requirement.